We make our "organic" soap and shampoo

 Since it is impossible to make real soap without lye (learn more) and organic lye does not exist, there is no such thing as a "100% organic" soap or even "organic" soap based on the three tier system of the USDA National Organic Program described on our Organic Labeling page.

-All of the other ingredients (base oils, botanicals, natural additives, etc.)in our “Organic” soaps and shampoos are certified organic.
-Since we superfat our soaps at a pretty high rate (which means less lye), our "organic" soap is about 88 to 90% organic.
+Other ingredients, like base oils, botanicals and natural additives in our “Organic” soaps and shampoos are certified organic.
+Since we superfat our soaps at a pretty high rate (which means less lye), our "organic" soap is about 88 to 92% organic.

 Due to the chemistry of soapmaking (learn more), it is impossible for any soapmaker to have a much higher percentage than that based on the USDA standards as they now exist.

 Soapmaking adds another dimension to the labeling issue in that it is the result of a chemical reaction.
 Personal care products such as creams, lotions,

 etc. are simply a mixture of ingredients.
 By definition, a mixture is composed of two or more substances and each substance keeps its original properties in the final product.